manuelvillar/sequelize-auto-migrations-ng/README.md

 * Create initial migration - run:

 `node ./node_modules/sequelize-auto-migrations/bin/makemigration --name <migration name>`
-* Change models and run it again, model difference will be saved to the next migration
+* Change models and run it again, the migration file will be modified, it won't create a new one until you actually execute the migration.

-To preview new migration, without any changes, you can run:
+* To preview new migration, without writing any changes, you can run:

 `node ./node_modules/sequelize-auto-migrations/bin/makemigration --preview`

-`makemigration` tool creates `_current.json` file in `migrations` dir, that is used to calculate difference to the next migration.
+`makemigration` tool creates a table, `SequelizeMetaMigrations` in your database, that is used to calculate difference to the next migration.
 Do not remove it!

-To create and then execute migration, use:
-`makemigration --name <name> -x`

 ## Executing migrations
 * Use standard sequelize-cli
 `sequelize db:migrate`
 * To start from a revision, use `--from <name>`
-* If migration fails, you can continue, use `--from <name>`
-* To prevent execution next migrations, use `--to <name>`

 For more information, use `makemigration --help`, `sequelize --help db:migrate`

 ## TODO:
-* Remove `_current.json` file from `migrations` dir.
+* Remove migration files with the same revision number from `migrations` dir.
 * Migration action sorting procedure need some fixes.
 When many foreign keys in tables, there is a bug with action order.
 Now, please check it manually (`--preview` option)
 * Need to check (and maybe fix) field types: `BLOB`, `RANGE`, `ARRAY`, `GEOMETRY`, `GEOGRAPHY`
 * Downgrade is not supported, add it